-Understanding your rights and obligations to prove disability is important when filing for disability.
+Understanding your rights and obligations to prove disability is important when applying for benefits.
 Attorney Jeffrey W. Goldblatt has over 30 years of experience assisting his clients with proving disability.
-At the Law Offices of Jeffrey W. Goldblatt, our goal is to process your claim, prepare you for your disability hearing, and develop your case for a favorable outcome.
+At the Law Offices of Jeffrey W. Goldblatt, our goal is to help process your application, prepare you for your disability hearing, and develop your case for a favorable outcome.
 Let us give you the help you need with your case in Wall, NJ.

 What Is Disability Insurance?

-Disability insurance pays hurt workers after an on-the-job injury or necessary medical procedure.
+Disability insurance is intended to help seriously hurt or injured individuals.
 Payments help offset the financial burden of being out of work, so those in need do not suffer a hardship.
 There are different types of insurance policies, and the payment for your injury depends on several factors.
 It is important to discuss your needs with your attorney, to avoid overlooking critical elements.

 What Is the Timeline for a Decision?

-The timeline for how long a disability claim takes will vary depending on the case.
-While claims are processed in the order they are filed, every case is different and certain variables will impact the length of time it takes to receive a decision, such as:
+The timeline for how long a disability application takes to approve will vary depending on the case.
+While applications are processed in the order they are filed, every case is different and certain variables will impact the length of time it takes to receive a decision, such as:

-- Medical evidence: The more robust your medical history and records are as they relate to the claim, the more swiftly your case will move.
+- Medical evidence: The more robust your medical history and records are as they relate to your situation, the more swiftly your case will move.
 This is why it is important to attend all doctor appointments and keep detailed records of your condition.

 - Prior history: The wait time for individuals who have been through the process previously may not be as lengthy as it is for a new claimant.

-- Availability: It is critical to remain available while your claim is under review.
+- Availability: It is critical to remain available while your application is under review.
 If you are needed and unable to be reached your case may be delayed.

-We understand that you want fast results, and aggressively pursue your claim once it is filed.
+We understand that you want fast results, and aggressively pursue your benefits once the paperwork is filed.
 We will work with you to develop a strategy that best suits your needs and fits the facts of your case, while working efficiently.

 Understanding Medical Exams

-Payment of a claim is predicated upon proof of the disability.
-Many times a worker will present medical records from a personal physician, and while these records are beneficial to the process it might also be necessary to see a different doctor.
+Payment of benefits is predicated upon proof of the disability.
+Many times an individual will present medical records from a personal physician, and while these records are beneficial to the process it might also be necessary to see a different doctor.
 An independent medical exam can be requested by the employer, to verify the condition.
 The doctor performing the exam will not have a prior relationship with you, and does not intend to establish an ongoing relationship.
 The purpose of the exam is to gain an unbiased opinion.

 The Disability Hearing

-Jeffrey W. Goldblatt has over 30 years of experience assisting his clients with proving disability.
+Jeffrey W. Goldblatt has been assisting his clients with proving disability for over 30 years.

 A decision is not rendered the day of the hearing, and you will likely have to wait approximately 30 days for a determination.
 We understand that it can be stressful to attend a hearing and speak with a judge, but we will work closely with you to ensure that the process goes smoothly.
 Our team of legal professionals prepares you for your hearing, so you are at ease and know what to expect.